pilerks1/HDRRecorder/README.md

 # Install:

 The latest .apk download is avalible in the releases.
-I will make this avalible on google play store soon.
+A Google playstore listing will be sought once the app is more developed.

 # Discussion: